Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training

-We finetune the pretrained T5 \cite{raffel2020exploring} large model for converting triples to text.
-Triples are concatenated as \texttt{ subject relation\_1 object\_1, ....relation\_n object\_n} and fed as input to T5.
-We perform sequential finetuning - first on the aligned corpus described in the previous section for 5000 steps.
-This increases the coverage of entities and relations.
-However, this also results in the generation of Wikipedia-like sentences and hallucination if a certain expected input triple is missing.
-For example, Wikipedia sentences generally have {\em date of birth}, {\em date of death}, {\em occupation} together in a sentence.
-So if the occupation is missing in the input, the system hallucinates some occupation. ``Neff Maiava date of birth 01 May 1924, date of death, 21 April 2018.'' generates ``Neff Maiava (1 May 1924 - 21 April 2018) was an Albanian actor.'' --hallucinating a profession not provided in the input.
-To combat this, we further finetune T5 for 500 steps on WebNLG 2017 training data.
-While WebNLG has low coverage, it has template like sentences and reduces conformity to Wikipedia sentence structure and hence reduces hallucination.
+We perform a two-step sequential finetuning of the pre-trained T5-large \cite{raffel2020exploring} model for converting triples to text.
+Triples are concatenated as \texttt{ subject relation\_1 object\_1, ....relation\_n object\_n} for input to T5.
+The model is first fine-tuned on the aligned corpus for 5000 steps to increase the coverage of entities and relations.
+However, this results in the generation of Wikipedia-like sentences and hallucination if a certain expected input triple is missing.
+For example, Wikipedia sentences generally mention {\em date of birth}, {\em date of death}, {\em occupation} together.
+If the occupation is missing in the input, the system hallucinates a random occupation. ``Neff Maiava date of birth 01 May 1924, date of death, 21 April 2018.'' generates ``Neff Maiava (1 May 1924 - 21 April 2018) was an Albanian actor.''; hallucinating a profession.
+To overcome this, we further fine-tune the model on WebNLG 2017 data for 500 steps.
+While WebNLG has low coverage, the information in the input triples matches the target sentence exactly.
+WebNLG also has a different sentence structure than Wikipedia.
+This reduces conformity to Wikipedia sentence structure and hence reduces hallucination.
 We use a learning rate of 0.001, a batch size of 1048576 tokens and a maximum decoding length of 256.